ekulyk/PythonPusherClient/README.md

 ------

 Built using the websocket-client module from <http://github.com/liris/websocket-client>.
-The ruby gem by Logan Koester which provides a similar servicewas also very helpful for a reference.
+The ruby gem by Logan Koester which provides a similar service was also very helpful for a reference.
 Take a look at it here: <http://github.com/logankoester/pusher-client>.

 Copyright
 ---------